InnTeam/InnoAfisha/README.md

 # Frameworks or technology

 We use the Svelte with TypeScript for our project.
 Also we write some backend on Jango for authorization and saving events

-## Future scope

-- Deploy it and add the ability to deleting favorites events

 # Our team